jl33-ai/alpha-big2/README.md

 ## Stages

 ### Stage 0: Preparation
-- Absorb Amanda's Repo and create tkinter GUI
+- Absorb Repo and create ncurses GUI
 - Create self-recorded explanatory video (And learn how to play the game)

 ### Stage 1: Master the Game Rules